AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-50887-product-attribute-use-in-search-results-layered-navigation-set-to-yes-without-use-in-search-option.md

 ---
 title: "ACSD-50887: *[!UICONTROL Use in Search Results Layered Navigation]* set to Yes without the *[!UICONTROL Use in Search]* option"
-description: Apply the ACSD-50887 patch to fix the Adobe Commerce issue where the product attribute property *[!UICONTROL Use in Search Results Layered Navigation]* can be set to *Yes* without the *[!UICONTROL Use in Search]* option also set to *Yes*.
+description: Apply the ACSD-50887 patch to fix the Adobe Commerce issue where the product attribute property *[!UICONTROL Use in Search Results Layered Navigation]* can be set to *Yes* without the *[!UICONTROL Use in Search]* option also being set to *Yes*.
 feature: Attributes, Products, Search, Storefront
 role: Admin, Developer
 ---

 # ACSD-50887: *[!UICONTROL Use in Search Results Layered Navigation]* set to *Yes* without the *[!UICONTROL Use in Search]* option

-The ACSD-50887 patch fixes the issue where the product attribute property **[!UICONTROL Use in Search Results Layered Navigation]** can be set to *Yes* without the **[!UICONTROL Use in Search]** option also set to *Yes*.
+The ACSD-50887 patch fixes the issue where the product attribute property **[!UICONTROL Use in Search Results Layered Navigation]** can be set to *Yes* without the **[!UICONTROL Use in Search]** option also being set to *Yes*.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.36 is installed.
 The patch ID is ACSD-50887.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions